mozilla/addons-frontend/README.md

 Be sure to prefix the file with **local-development-** so that it doesn't pollute the test suite.
-Here's what `local-development-disco.js` would look like when overriding the `apiHost` parameter so that it points to your docker container:
+Here's what `local-development-disco.js` would look like when overriding the `apiHost` parameter so that it points to your Docker container:

 ```javascript
 module.exports = {